What to do in Mauritius - A Perfect Family Holiday

 La Vanille Crocodile Park

 Parasailing was one of the most enjoyable experience we had on the island.
-Especially for someone like me, who's scared of the water to death, it was a splendid and memorable experience.
-At first, I was apprehensive, and after a series of inner conflict, at last, we hopped on the air balloon, and it slowly glided up in the clear sky.
-The blues of the sky and ocean along with the green trees embossed the island.
+Especially for someone like me.
+I am scared of the water to death.
+It was a splendid and memorable experience.
+At first, I was apprehensive, and after a series of inner conflict, at last, I hopped on the air balloon, and it slowly glided up in the clear sky.
+The blues of the sky and ocean mingled with the green trees embossed the island.
 The cool breeze touched my face, and I had forgotten that I am miles above the ocean water.
 Despite my fear, I must admit it was an incredible and experience of the lifetime.
-(Don’t miss it.)
+(Do not miss it.)

 A shopping and entertainment hub